New Software Onboarding – The What, Why, and How

 In this brief 5-minute read, you will fully understand what new software onboarding is, how does the process work, and why it is necessary for implementing new tools.

 LET’S DEMYSTIFY ONBOARDING – THE WHAT AND WHY

-In the more familiar Human Resource Management terms, Onboarding is as the mechanism through which new employees acquire the necessary knowledge, skills, and behaviours to become effective organisational members.
+In the more familiar Human Resource Management terms, Onboarding is as the mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective organizational members.

-Tactics used in this process include meetings, lectures, videos, printed materials, or computer-based orientations to introduce newcomers to their new jobs and organisations.
+Tactics used in this process include meetings, lectures, videos, printed materials, or computer-based orientations to introduce newcomers to their new jobs and organizations.

 Research shows that when employee onboarding is done correctly, it leads to better performance levels and higher job satisfaction.

 In technology terms, new software onboarding is in fact very similar – it is software training, that helps you and your team to be successful, by preparing you for using the new software and providing support in every step of the way.

 Onboarding is the phase you as a customer go through in between making the decision that you want to use new software, and being a fully set up user of this software, knowing exactly how to extract the most value from the new tools.

 So why is new software training so crucial in the process of implementing new software?
 Couldn’t you just learn everything by yourself?
 The answer is no.